What Is The Cost Of Goods Sold For A Service Business?

 Direct Labor – Lastly, you will have direct labor costs.
 Let’s assume it takes a team of 5 to complete the job in 8 hours.
 You pay them each $10 per hour.

-Now that you have identified your 3 items that make of cost of revenue, you need to bring this down to cost of revenue per unit.
+Now that you have identified your 3 items that make up cost of revenue, you need to bring this down to cost of revenue per unit.
 The unit that most service businesses use is hours.
 Let’s say you charge the client $300 per hour.
 Your cost per hour would look something like this:

 5 workers x $10 = $50 per hour